-The Committee met six times in 2012.
-The member attendance rate was 100%.
-In 2012, the GN&RC considered and reported to the Supervisory Board on:
+The GN&RC met four times in 2014.
+The member attendance rate was 94%.
+In addition to the four regular meetings, the GN&RC also held three working sessions in order to address specific topics and review proposals in detail.
+In 2014, the GN&RC considered and reported to the Supervisory Board on:

-- Unibail-Rodamco SE's governance practices compared to the Afep-Medel Code; - the annual review of the Supervisory Board's profile; - the annual review of the independence of Supervisory Board members: - the expiration of mandates and reappointment of Supervisory Board members pursuant to the resignation and rotation rules; - the remuneration of Management Board members; - long term incentive arrangements, including the 2012 allocation of stock options to Management Board members; - the implementation of a Performance Share Plan in the long term incentive remuneration policy and the 2012 allocation of performance shares under this plan to Management Board members; - the short-term incentive pay-out for Management Board members for 2011 performance; - the appointment of Mr Jaap Tonckens, existing Management Board member, as Chief Financial Officer; - the profile and composition of the Supervisory Board and the composition of its committees, including the proposal to have one new Supervisory Board member appointed by the Annual General Meeting on April 26, 2012; - the succession plan of the Supervisory and Management Boards; - the report on the Group's Compliance program;
+- Unibail-Rodamco SE's governance practices compared to the Afep-Medef Code; - the annual review of the Supervisory Board's profile; - the annual review of the independence of Supervisory Board members: - the expiration of mandates and re-appointment of Supervisory Board members pursuant to the resignation and rotation rules; - the qualitative objectives set for each non-CEO Management Board member by the CEO; - the remuneration of Management Board members; - long term incentive arrangements, including the 2014 allocation of stock options and performance shares to Management Board members; - the short-term incentive pay-out for Management Board members for 2013 performance; - the conversion of the supplementary pension scheme to a supplementary contribution scheme for Management Board members: - the profile and composition of the Supervisory Board and the composition of its committees; - the succession plan of the Supervisory Board, including the revised profiles and screening criteria for new Supervisory Board candidates and interviewing and discussing identified candidates: - the succession planning of the Management Board and the Group Management Team; - the review of Supervisory Board member fees and review and modification of the Supervisory Board Chairman fees; - the report on the Group's Compliance program; - the annual review of equal opportunity and equality of pay within the Group; - the review of changes in the governance structure required in response to the Florange Act passed in 2014; - the annual evaluation of the GN&RC; - the amendments to the Supervisory Board Charter, including the Audit Committee and GN&RC Charters; - the corporate governance part of the Report of the Chairman of the Supervisory Board 2013; and - the implementation of the Group Company Savings Plan for 2014.